flingomusen/Wallpaper-Collection/README.md

 # Wallpaper-Collection
-A collection of wallpapers for all my future projects
+A collection of wallpapers for all my current and future projects

 Some of these wallpapers where taken from [here](https://github.com/ilyamiro/shell-wallpapers)